Quadrisheriff/Photogallery-backend/README.md

 CLOUDINARY_KEY =
 CLOUDINARY_SECRET =
 ```
-!!!Note - CLOUDINARY_NAME is your Cloudinary cloud name, CLOUDINARY_KEY is your Cloudinary API KEY, and CLOUDINARY_SECRET is your Cloudinary API SECRET.
+  !!!
+Note - CLOUDINARY_NAME is your Cloudinary cloud name, CLOUDINARY_KEY is your Cloudinary API KEY, and CLOUDINARY_SECRET is your Cloudinary API SECRET.
 You can  retrieve these details in the account details section of the Cloudinary dashboard.

 5. Start the backend server.
 ```
 yarn develop